apua/BDD-test-suite-template/README.rst

 0. Create and breakdown user stories.

-1. Create specific BDD-style test cases based on acceptance tests.
+1. [bdd] Create specific BDD-style test cases based on acceptance tests.

    #.
 In the beginning, test cases and acceptance tests are 1-1;
       QA can extend test cases for the same acceptance tests later.